ktor-doc-jp/ktor-doc-jp/pages/servers/configuration.md

 ### Netty
 {:.no_toc}

-When using Netty as engine, in addition to common properties, you can configure some other properties:
+When using Netty as the engine, in addition to common properties, you can configure some other properties:

 ```kotlin
 embeddedServer(Netty, configure = {